-The input to the Geneagrapher is a set of starting nodes.
-If you want to build the ancestor graph of C. Felix Klein, then C. Felix Klein is the starting node for that graph.
-Multiple starting nodes may be provided (to produce the combined ancestor graph for an academic department, for instance).
+The input to the Geneagrapher is a set of starting nodes and traversal directions.
+Multiple starting nodes may be provided (to produce the combined graph for an academic department's students and professors, for instance).

-Each individual stored in the Mathematics Genealogy Project's website has a unique integer as an identifier, and this identifier is what is passed to the Geneagrapher for starting nodes.
-The identifier is embedded in the URL for records in the Mathematics Genealogy Project website.
+Each individual stored in the Mathematics Genealogy Project's website has a unique integer as an identifier, and this identifier is what is passed to the Geneagrapher to specify a starting node.
+The identifier is contained in the URL for records in the Mathematics Genealogy Project website.
 For example, Carl Gauß is ID 18231 and Leonhard Euler is ID 38586.

-Before running the Geneagrapher, go to the Mathematics Genealogy Project and gather the identifiers of the starting nodes for the graph you have in mind.
+Before running the Geneagrapher, go to the Mathematics Genealogy Project and gather the identifiers of the starting nodes for the graph you want to build.

 Once pip is available on your system, install Geneagrapher with:

 To process the generated DOT file,

 Graphviz is needed.
 Graphviz installs

 several programs for processing DOT files.
 For the Geneagrapher, use